-Lead screening is a requirement for all Medicaid eligible children at 12 and 24 months or between the ages of 36 and 72 months if not previously tested.
+Lead screening is a requirement for all Health First Colorado-eligible children at 12 and 24 months or between the ages of 36 and 72 months if not previously tested.

-All Medicaid coverable, medically necessary, services must be provided even if the service is not available under the State plan to other Medicaid eligibles.
+All Health First Colorado coverable, medically necessary, services must be provided even if the service is not available under the State plan to other Health First Colorado eligibles.
 Benefits not listed are not considered to be a state plan benefit and therefore outside of EPSDT coverage and exceptions.
 No arbitrary limitations on services are allowed, e.g., one pair of eyeglasses or 10 physical therapy visits per year.

 Colorado makes the final determination of medical necessity and it is determined on a case-by-case basis.
 Provider recommendations will be taken in to consideration, but are not the sole determining factor in coverage.
 Colorado determines which treatment it will cover among equally effective, available alternative treatments.